-- 6A.1 The Long-Term Program and Accommodation Strategy approved annually by the Board will determine which program and accommodation planning reviews will be completed over a ten-year period. - 6A.2 The Board is committed to providing excellent educational programs in schools that are as accessible as practicable to students intended to be served by the school - 6A.3 To the extent possible, the Board will provide fair and reasonable access to programs, staff, resources, and facilities, taking into consideration student population, program needs, policies established by the Board, the preferences of parents and communities, and available resources. - 6A.4 The Board will make effective and efficient use of facilities to maximize the effectiveness of programs and to ensure that resources are available for programs and supports for students. - 6A.5 Whenever the Board considers changes in the location or configuration of programs and schools, staff shall ensure that those who could be most affected have an opportunity to comment on proposed changes. - (a) The opportunity to comment on proposed changes shall be provided to students, parents, staff, and members of the community who could be most affected by changes under consideration. - (b) Public notice shall be provided in advance of decisions to the extent that is necessary and practicable using a variety of means.
-It is recognized that the requirements of staffing allocation and other operational requirements may make it difficult to provide a significant period of notice, or make it impracticable in some instances to provide an opportunity for comment in advance of decisions
+- 6A.1 The Long-Term Program and Accommodation Strategy approved annually by the Board will determine which program and accommodation planning reviews will be completed over a ten-year period. - 6A.2 The Board is committed to providing excellent educational programs to enable students to reach high levels of achievement and well-being in schools that are as accessible as practicable to students intended to be served by the school. - 6A.3 To the extent possible, the Board will provide equitable and reasonable access to programs, staff, resources, and facilities, taking into consideration student population, program needs, policies established by the Board, the preferences of parents and communities, and available resources.

-- 6A.6 The processes to provide an opportunity to comment shall differ according to the nature of the changes under consideration. - 6A.7 For consideration of decisions concerning closure of a school, or relocation of a grade, grades, or program where the change would affect more than 50% of the enrolment of a school, a Pupil Accommodation Review Committee shall be established in accordance with Part 6C, Pupil Accommodation Reviews of this policy. - 6A.8 For consideration of changing the grade configuration of a school1, or the establishment of new schools and new specialized programs, a Program Area Review Team shall be established in accordance with Part 6D, Program Area Reviews. - 6A.9 For consideration of changes to attendance boundaries of schools, a public meeting shall be held in accordance with Part 6E, Changes to Attendance Boundaries of this policy. - 6A.10 For consideration of all other decisions affecting the configuration and location of programs, notice shall be given to parents, students, and school councils in accordance with Part 6F, Other Decisions of this policy. - 6A.11 Nothing in this policy shall prevent a more extensive engagement of those affected by a change in programs or accommodation, where the Director of Education or the Board determines that a more extensive process of engagement is warranted by the circumstances or the potential impact of changes. - 6A.12 The Director of Education shall establish operational procedures for Pupil Accommodation Reviews that meet all the requirements of the Pupil Accommodation Review Guidelines of the Ministry of Education and ensure that Pupil Accommodation Review Committees follow these operational procedures. - 6A.13 The Director of Education shall establish operational procedures for Program Area Reviews and ensure that Program Area Review Teams follow these procedures.
-Operational procedures for Program Area Reviews shall allow for significant flexibility in processes and time frames to support effective and efficient development of recommendations. - 6A.14 This policy shall not apply to any programs or services operated by external agencies provided in TDSB facilities.
+- 6A.4 The Board will make effective and efficient use of facilities to maximize the effectiveness of programs and to ensure that resources are available for programs and supports for students. - 6A.5 Whenever the Board considers changes in the location or configuration of programs and schools, staff will ensure that those who could be most affected will be engaged about proposed changes. - (a) Engagement about proposed changes will include students, parents, staff, and members of the community who could be most affected by changes under consideration. - (b) Public notice will be provided in advance of decisions to the extent that is necessary and practicable using a variety of means.
+It is recognized that the requirements of staffing allocation and other operational requirements may make it difficult to provide a significant period of notice, or make it impracticable in some instances to provide an opportunity for comment in advance of decisions. - 6A.6 The processes to engage will differ according to the nature of the changes under consideration. - 6A.7 For consideration of decisions concerning closure of a school, or relocation of a grade, grades, or program where the change would affect more than 50% of the enrolment of a school, a Pupil Accommodation Review Committee will be established in accordance with Part 6C, Pupil Accommodation Reviews of this policy. - 6A.8 For consideration of changing the grade configuration of a school, or the establishment of new schools and new specialized programs, a Program Area Review Team will be established in accordance with Part 6D, Program Area Reviews. - 6A.9 For consideration of changes to attendance boundaries of schools, a public meeting will be held in accordance with Part 6E, Changes to Attendance Boundaries of this policy. - 6A.10 For consideration of all other decisions affecting the configuration and location of programs, notice will be given to parents, students, and school councils in accordance with Part 6F, Other Decisions of this policy. - 6A.11 Nothing in this policy will prevent a more extensive engagement of those affected by a change in programs or accommodation, where the Director